cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-collation.md

 :   Specifies the provider to use for locale services associated with this collation.
 Possible values are: `icu`, `libc`. `libc` is the default.
 The available choices depend on the operating system and build options.

 DETERMINISTIC
 :   Specifies whether the collation should use deterministic comparisons.
 The default is `true`.
 A deterministic comparison considers strings that are not byte-wise equal to be unequal even if they are considered logically equal by the comparison.
-Greenplum Database breaks ties using a byte-wise comparison.
+Cloudberry Database breaks ties using a byte-wise comparison.
 Comparison that is not deterministic can make the collation be, say, case- or accent-insensitive.
 For that, you need to choose an appropriate `LC_COLLATE` setting and set the collation to not deterministic here.
 :   Nondeterministic collations are only supported with the `icu` provider.

 version